Recommended Adult Books for Gay, Lesbian And Single Parents Who Conceive Children Through Assisted Reproductive Technologies

 • Available through the American Psychological Association, Washington, D.C.

-The Ultimate Guide To Pregnancy For Lesbians: How To Stay Sane and Care For Yourself from Preconception through Birth
+The Ultimate Guide to Pregnancy for Lesbians: How To Stay Sane and Care For Yourself from Preconception through Birth

 A humorous and insightful guide written by a lesbian mother who herself used donor sperm to conceive.